The Human Failure

 Why being hesitant about ‘solutions’ makes sense too

 Here’s another issue.
 We are afraid of change, as also solutions may have disastrous effects.
-Communism wasn’t the answer to worker suppression, as it mostly created just a new as terrible elite.
-We may conclude, however, that the fear of unions in the USA has created terrible working conditions for the lowest classes.
+Communism wasn’t the answer to worker suppression, as it mostly created a new equally terrible elite.
+We may also conclude, however, that the fear of unions in the USA has created terrible working conditions for the lowest classes.
+To this day many US citizens fear this communism, rarely getting how different far apart unions are from Stalin.
 Same with the French revolution, the murderous new elite committed mainly revenge, didn’t heal anything.
 The rise of Qanon in the USA is hopefully a fluke.
-New systems leaders who say: “Follow my lead, my model, my solution, then all will be fine.”, reason with the same power logic as the current establisment.
+New systems leaders who say: “Follow my lead, my model, my solution, then all will be fine.”, reason with the same power logic as the current establishment.
 I understand the sentiment.
 You want all the power to do it better, and people must obey until you get it right.
 Right?
 Oops.

 As our eco-system has shaped itself over millions of years and our social structures over thousands, we cannot fully know, what effects a big overhaul (though really needed) will have on us all.
 Continuing as we do now however is even more stupid.
 Our individual brains can never be smart enough to include all reactions.
 As with other new systems, wolves, the elite will seek ways to turn it to their advantage, and thus corrupt it from the get go.
 Many green companies have just become more capitalistic driven ownerships, or sold out to multinationals.
 And many bottom-up solutions run into rules and regulations, because they endanger.. private investments.